Our National Project: Cancer Research

 Ongoing efforts to establish a knowledge bank for immuneoncology.
 Identified a new germline variant and studied germline risk for thyroid immunotherapy.

-PROJECT: COLON CANCER
+PROJECT: LUNG CANCER

 Medical Advisory Board